filecoin-project/lotus/LOTUS_RELEASE_FLOW.md

 - For regular (i.e., no critical security patch) releases with no accompanying network upgrade, the RC period is typically around 1 week.
 - For releases accompanying network upgrades, the release candiadte period is a lot longer to allow for more extensive testing, usually around 5 to 6 weeks.
 - Releases rushing out a critical security patch will likely have an RC period on the order of hours or days, or may even forgo the RC phase.
 To compensate for the release speed, these releases will include the minimum delta necessary, meaning they'll be a patch on top of an existing release rather than taking the latest changes in the `master` branch.
-- Releases rushing out a critical security patch will likely have an RC period on the order of hours or days, or may even forgo the RC phase.
-To compensate for the release speed, these releases will include the minimum delta necessary, meaning they'll be a patch on top of an existing release rather than taking the latest changes in the `master` branch.

 ## Security Fix Policy

 Any release may contain security fixes.
 Unless the fix addresses a bug being exploited in the wild, the fix will not be called out in the release notes to avoid shining a spotlight on the problem and increasing the chances of it being exploited.
 As a result, this is one of the reasons we encourage users to upgrade in all cases, even when the release isn't associated with a network upgrade.

 By policy, the team will usually wait until about 3 weeks after the final release to announce any fixed security issues.
 However, depending on the impact and ease of discovery of the issue, the team may wait more or less time.